-Fixed deposits also known as term deposit refers to a sum of money that an investor chooses to deposit at the bank or financial institution for a fixed term thereby earning interest at a specified percentage for that duration.
+Fixed deposits are also known as term deposit and refer to a sum of money that an investor chooses to deposit at the bank or financial institution for a fixed term thereby earning interest at a specified percentage for that duration.
 On completion of the term, the initial deposit is returned to the investor.

 Income funds refer to types of mutual fund that primarily focus on generating income on a monthly or quarterly basis as opposed to capital appreciation.
 They may consist of various forms of money market instruments or company stocks that pay dividends to its shareholders.